 - Parkinson’s disease

-ED is not necessarily related to age or chronic illnesses.
+ED isn’t necessarily related to age or chronic illnesses.

-- alcohol consumption
+- heavy alcohol consumption

 - tobacco use

 Alcohol slows nerve communications within the brain and throughout the body, which can affect arousal signals and physical coordination.

 Tobacco not only restricts blood flow, but can lead to serious diseases that may further impair sexual function.

 Medications can also affect people differently.
 A drug that decreases sexual performance in one person might not in another.